 One area where you can make a difference is in the structure and organization of your articles.
 The suggestions in this section include both customer-facing and behind-the-scenes decisions.

 Creating titles for your articles

-When determining whether an article is a good candidate for a customer's problem, Answer Bot looks at (among other things) an article's title.
-If an article's title closely matches the text of a support request, it's more likely to come up as an Answer Bot suggestion.
+Article titles are considered when determining whether an article is a good candidate for solving a customer's problem.
+If an article's title closely matches the text of a support request, it's more likely to come up as a suggestion in an autoreply.

 To take advantage of this, you should give your articles titles that are similar to how your customer might phrase their support request.

 Try formatting your article titles in one of the following ways:

 - As a question: "How do I reset my password?"

 - As a simple, active phrase: "Resetting a password"

 Wherever possible, an article should cover a single, specific topic.
 How this impacts your articles depends on how you present information to your customers: